boocockp/leaguetable/design/Cached Sequence.md

 - Can load many values in one go - important for startup with initial data
 - Glitch-free
 - Want the whole input list in one go, then updates
+- Need to be able to insert elements before end of cached sequences and then recalculate to allow for merged updates
 - *Could* see it as a stream of input lists, rather than a stream of individual items
+- Aggregates are updated as you go, not just at the end

 Why not Lazy.js
 ---------------